billba/middleware/README.md

 (`GetContext()` and `WithContext()` are simple helpers that make it a little easier to do this stuff, but they aren't necesssary.)

+Some notes:

+* In C# and Java (and maybe Python) you would instead create `Context` as a class, where the constructor is the "getContext" function.
-Note that `yoify` is still working directly with the `simple` helper.
+* `yoify` is still working directly with the `simple` helper.
 You absolutely *could* author both your middleware and bot logic to share a single `Context` type and `getContext()` function.
 But it will be more common for middleware to be authored separately, and I want to emphasize that every piece of logic can do things its own way.
 We don't all have to agree on what a context looks like.

-You can, as shown in this sample, just take a `Turn` and add functionality to it.
+* You can, as shown in this sample, just take a `Turn` and add functionality to it.
 But you actually have complete control.
 It's your object.
 You can call things whatever you want.
 Perhaps you have a less technical team -- your `Context` can just have a simple `reply()` function with no access to `responses` or `flushResponses()`.

 ### TurnService